KenKundert/nestedtext/doc/alternatives.rst

 ************

-There are no shortage of well established alternatives to *NestedText* for storing configuration data in a human-readable text file.
+There are no shortage of well established alternatives to *NestedText* for storing data in a human-readable text file.
 The features and shortcomings of some of these alternatives are discussed below:

 JSON
 ====